raquo/Laminar/website/docs/documentation.md

 These routers are designed for Laminar, but don't actually depend on it, only on Airstream, so you could potentially use them without Laminar.

+## Browser Compatibility

+Laminar supports all modern browsers as well as Internet Explorer 11, with minor caveats (listed below).

+However, I do not guarantee continued support for Internet Explorer.
+If your company needs reliable IE support, please subscribe as a [GOLD sponsor](https://github.com/sponsors/raquo) and let me know that you need this.

+Note that Laminar, Airstream, and scala-js-dom provide access to browser APIs that Internet Explorer might not support – for example, just because we defined a typed interface to use a certain CSS property, it does not mean that IE supports said property.

+For IE, you will need to shim / polyfill some browser APIs to make use of certain Laminar features:

+* [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), if you want to use Airstream's `scala.Future` integrations (e.g. `EventStream.fromFuture`)
+* [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), if you want to use FetchStream (alternatively, you can use AjaxStream without any polyfill)

+Also, the current implementation of `DomApi.unsafeParseHtmlString` method does not support IE. See its scaladoc for an alternative.

 ## Special Cases